AndersDeath/diary2/000-current.md

 # 06 June - Tuesday - Kaş - Antalia - 250 day of immigration

 So, I am sitting in Antalia airport now.
 We arrived and check out the car successfully.
 I got my 200 euros back.
+It's so cool people.